cburgmer/rasterizeHTML.js/README.md

 SVG is not allowed to link to external resources, as such all used resources need to be embedded using data: URIs.
 However resources can only be loaded if from the same origin, unless CORS is used.

+The code is tested under Firefox, Chrome & Safari.
+However IE is not supported so far.

 Testing
 -------